Spaces of smooth embeddings and configuration categories: Introduction

 Let $\TOP(n)$ be the topological group of homeomorphisms of $\RR^n$ and $\TOP(n,m)$ the subgroup of those homeomorphisms fixing $\RR^m$ pointwise.
 Write $\TOP(n) / \TOP(n, m)$ for the homotopy fiber of the map $B\TOP(n,m) \to B\TOP(n)$. \begin{thm} Suppose $n - m \geq 3$ and $n \geq 5$.
 Fix the standard inclusion of $\RR^m$ in $\RR^n$ (and hence a map of operads from $E_m$ to $E_n$).
 There is a based map

 which induces an isomorphism on $\pi_j$ for $j > m$. \end{thm}

 \begin{proof} (Compare \cite{Sakai}).
 There is a commutative diagram

 Here $\emb_\partial^\TOP(D^m,D^n)$ and $\imm_{\partial}^{\TOP}(D^m, D^n)$ denote the spaces of locally flat topological embeddings and locally flat topological immersions, respectively.
 By the topological form of the Smale-Hirsch $h$-principle (Lees-Lashof), the immersion space is weakly equivalent to $\Omega^m \TOP(n)/\TOP(n,m)$.
 The outer rectangle is homotopy cartesian (special case of theorem~\ref{thm-mainintro} in a formulation for manifolds with boundary).
-The left-hand square is homotopy cartesian (Lashof) and $\emb_\partial^\TOP(D^m,D^n)$ is contractible in the given codimension range. \end{proof}
+By \cite{Lashof}, the left-hand square is homotopy cartesian and $\emb_\partial^\TOP(D^m,D^n)$ is contractible.
+Therefore, if we modify the lower middle term $\imm^\TOP_\partial(D^m,D^n)$ by deleting the path components which do not contain any smooth immersions, then Lemma \ref{lem-hococomp} applies and we conclude that the right-hand lower horizontal arrow induces isomorphisms in $\pi_j$ for $j > 0$. \end{proof}